Talkback and JW Library

 Since I wrote a thorough guide to using JW Library with VoiceOver, I thought it might be useful to write my observations about using it with Talkback.
 I just hope this page will be findable with a Google search since currently no information about JW Library and Talkback can be found that way.

 I am an Apple iOS VoiceOver expert not an Android Talkback one, but I have been experimenting with using Talkback on a Google Pixel phone.
-Talkback has been improving by leaps and bounds in the last couple years, so I no longer find it a useless screenreader.
+Talkback has been improving quite a lot recently, so I no longer find it a useless screenreader.
 Many tasks you may want to do as a blind person will work quite well on an Android device.
 It's very good for text, money, and other camera related recognition tasks.
 It is superior to iOS for NFC tag identification.
-But this is about using JW Library with Talkback and what I have to say below will quickly show you why I can't recommend it.
+But this is about using JW Library with Talkback.

 This will not be a complete guide or tutorial to using Talkback with JW Library.
-That is mostly because Talkback doesn't actually work well enough with JW library for anyone wanting to really get the most out of study to be satisfied with it.
-I am sorry if you are stuck in this situation.
-I will explain the few useful tricks I have found.
 It is important to know that I am using Talkback version 15 and have only very limited experience with previous versions.

 You can use Talkback to download and read all publications in JW Library.
 Navigating inside the publications using headings and links works well and all image descriptions are read out.